paragoak/AppTest/README.md

 # AppTest
-Execute Tests In Multiple Environments like in QA, UAT, Staging and PROD with Selenium and REST-Assured
+Execute Automation Tests In Multiple Environments like in QA, UAT, Staging and PROD with Selenium and REST-Assured

 -- Using webdrivermanager